Reconciliation with a Hardened Wife

 Out of self-protection she has hardened her heart toward her husband.

-2. A wife who leaves her husband is hardened not just against him, but possibly against God.
+2. A wife who hardens her heart against her husband is hardened not just against him, but possibly against God.
 A man must therefore pray, pray, pray!
 He must plead with the Almighty to intervene for the sake of his wife’s soul.
 God is a specialist in hardened hearts, and a hardened believer will not repent without God’s softening intervention.

 4. If a man is to reconcile he must be able to identify how his wife feels, and repent of those things that he has contributed to the problems.
 He must therefore, pray, pray, pray!
 He will need God to reveal to him those things he did which accidentally sent the message to his wife that she meant little to him.